Claude Davis (American football): Tampa Bay Storm

 Davis was assigned to the Tampa Bay Storm of the Arena Football League on May 30, 2013.
 Davis was reassigned on June 7, 2013.
 Davis was again assigned by the Storm on June 20, 2013.
 Davis was reassigned by the Storm on July 2, 2013.

 Nebraska Danger

 Davis signed with the Nebraska Danger of the Indoor Football League for 2015.
 He was released on March 2, 2015.

 Billings Wolves

 Davis signed with the Billings Wolves on March 3, 2015.

 Sioux Falls Storm

 Just two days after signing with the Wolves, Davis was traded to the Sioux Falls Storm for future considerations.
 Following the 2016 season, Davis was named a Second-team All-IFL selection.
 Davis repeated as a Second-team All-IFL selection in 2017.
 On October 16, 2017, Davis re-signed with the Storm.

 Sioux City Bandits

 In March 2020, Davis was to be traded to the San Diego Strike Force, another Indoor Football League team.
 Unhappy with this, Davis left the Sioux Falls Storm and accepted a position with the Sioux City Bandits a Champions Indoor Football (CIF) team.

+Return to Sioux Falls

+In March 2024, Davis returned to the Sioux Falls Storm.